What in the world do YOU do with your tooth?

 A boy in Vietnam throws his upper tooth under his bed and his lower tooth on the roof.

 There are hundreds of interesting tooth traditions around the world.
-Selby B. Beeler takes a look some of them in Throw Your Tooth on the Roof – Tooth Traditions from Around the World.
+Let’s take a look at some of them!

-- Are there any connections between the part of the world children live in and the tradition they follow?
+- Look for connections between the part of the world children live in and the tradition they follow.

-Using Bloom’s Taxonomy to focus on higher level thinking skills, Globe Trottin’ Kids designed task cards to accompany the book.
-Skills include recalling facts, explaining ideas, using information in new situations, drawing connections, justifying a position, and producing original work.
-The product is available for purchase here.
+Students practice skills such as recalling facts, explaining ideas, using information in new situations, drawing connections, justifying a position, and producing original work.